Elementary School Handbooks

 Assemblies

 Assemblies are an integral part of each student’s educational program.
-The Humanities Program and Spirit Committee present a number of assemblies throughout the year.
+The Building Leadership Team presents a number of assemblies throughout the year.
 On occasion, individual classes also prepare and present performances that are viewed by appropriate grade levels and parents/guardians(if applicable).
-School age siblings of performers will not be permitted to attend unless their particular class is attending.
+Due to space and trying to accommodate all of our families, school age siblings of performers will not be permitted to attend family performances unless their particular class is attending.
+Our students will all be given an opportunity to see these performances at a different time.

 Please park only in the parking lot across the creek.
 Overflow parking is located at St. Matthew’s Church.